 Sugars

 Sugars are simple carbohydrates with merely one or two saccharide molecules and generally have a very sweet taste.
-Upon consuming sugars, blood glucose levels rise promptly, which in turn stimulates insulin production and release from pancreas, to convert glucose to energy.
+Upon consuming sugars, blood glucose levels rise promptly, which in turn stimulates insulin production and release from the pancreas, to convert glucose to energy.

-Since in diabetes, the insulin mechanism and pancreas function is hampered, people with the condition must avoid consuming high amounts of simple sugars as part of daily diet.
+Since in diabetes, the insulin mechanism and pancreas function are hampered, people with the condition must avoid consuming high amounts of simple sugars as part of their daily diet.
 These include foods like white sugar, packaged juices, processed foods of pastries and desserts like cakes, pudding and pre-packaged sweetened yoghurt, milk, breakfast cereals.

 Starches